MostafaHassan101/Basic-Shop/README.md

 2. **Backend Setup**:
    - Navigate to the backend project directory.
    - Install the required dependencies using `dotnet restore`.
-   - Run the database migrations to set up the database schema or may restore database backup in folder `Database Backups`
+   - Run the database migrations to set up the database schema or restore the database backup in the `Database Backups` folder.
    - Start the backend server using `dotnet run`.
 3. **Frontend Setup**:
    - Navigate to the frontend project directory.